Syntax3rror404/LIFVR-Docs/interactions.md

 ### How can I block grabbing of specific components in an actor or areas?
 ------

+> [!IMPORTANT]
-> **_Important:_** By default the entire actor can be grabbed (any component with physics and generate overlap events enabled).
+> By default the entire actor can be grabbed (any component with physics and generate overlap events enabled).
 Ih you don't want that a component can be grabbed and you don't need `generate overlap events` disable it.

 One option to block grabbing is to use the **BP_GrabBlockerArea** (`Plugins/LIFVR Content/Blueprints/Interactions/BlockingAreas`).
 You can simply add this component in you're actor or in the level, choose a geometry (static mesh) for the component and place it at the location you want.
 Everything in this area can not be grabbed anymore.
 This is independent of the grabbing type or option used.
 It is basicly intended for actors or parts of an actor in which the basic poser is used for grabbing (See example **BP_BaseValveWheel** or **BP_Hammer**).